WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 For each Notify message sent, the Dapp will have an authenticated payload signed by the chosen Notify Server which will have associated an authentication key for each Dapp domain.

-This is achieved using [Dapp Authentication](./dapp-authentication.md) keys which are exposed by the Case Server but hosted on the Dapp's domain.
+This is achieved using [Dapp Authentication](./dapp-authentication.md) keys which are exposed by the Notify Server but hosted on the Dapp's domain.

 The message payload is a did-jwt with the following claims: